 So on Jan.
 26, 1977, Green armed himself with a shotgun he smuggled in from a trip to Canada and paid accountant David Simmons a visit, threatening to shoot him.
 The twist is that Green was not upset about lack of money, but rather was distraught because the royalty checks kept coming.

 The police were called and Green was arrested and thrown in jail.
 "I was quite happy in prison, so I thought I'd be alright," Green saidm "but they said, 'You failed the psychiatrist test.'"

 Green was committed to a mental institution and placed under heavy sedation.
-He eventually diagnosed with schizophrenia, but after a period of time was released to live with his family, the doctors believing the environment of the hospital was more detrimental than it was helpful.
+He was eventually diagnosed with schizophrenia.
+After a period of time was released to live with his family, however, when the doctors said the environment of the hospital was more detrimental than it was helpful.

 Why Don't More People Like This Fleetwood Mac Album?